GitHub | OSS SDK for Python 2.0 Developer Guide | OSS SDK for Python 2.0 Docs

 if __name__ == "__main__":

-An Alibaba Cloud account has full permissions for its resources.
-If the AccessKey pair is leaked, it poses a significant security threat to your system.
+An Alibaba Cloud account has full permissions over its resources.
+A leaked AccessKey pair poses a significant security risk to your account.
 Do not use the AccessKey pair of an Alibaba Cloud account.
-Instead, use the AccessKey pair of a RAM user with the minimum required permissions.
+Use an AccessKey pair from a RAM user with only the minimum required permissions.

 Add the alibabacloud_credentials dependency.